QuantConnect/lean-cli/README.md

   An interactive prompt will be shown to configure the optimizer.

-  PROJECT must be the name of a project or the id of a cloud project.
+  PROJECT must be the name or id of the project to optimize.

   If the project that has to be optimized has been pulled to the local drive with `lean cloud pull` it is possible to use the --push option to push local modifications to the cloud before running the optimization.